Did you know? Astral Intensive Moisturiser Original is now available in a new flavour, Shea Butter.

 But the Shea Butter version has a couple of things going for it that won over my heart.
 Here’s why:

-Key Ingredients In Astral Intensive Moisturiser
+What’s In Astral Intensive Moisturiser?

 Let’s start with the ingredients Astral Intensive Moisturiser Original and Astral Intensive Moisturiser With Shea Butter have in common, shall we?

 Like a magnet, it attracts water from the air and dumps it into the skin.
 Your skin then uses the extra moisture for, well… everything.